Last Updated on July 22, 2022

 Coinmama only supports a couple of prominent crypto assets: BTC, BCH, ETH, ECH, XRP, LTC, ADA, and QTUM.
 The platform was first to accept card payments for crypto purchases but the fees for this type of service are on the higher end of the scale.
 On top of the hefty commission fees (up to 3.9%), Coinmama charges an additional 5% service fee for card payments.

-The main problem with the high fees is that they aren’t justified as the exchange doesn’t provide anything more than other exchanges do and in some aspects it’s even subpar to some major exchanges featured on this list.
+I think the main problem with the high fees is that they aren’t justified as the exchange doesn’t provide anything more than other exchanges do and in some aspects it’s even subpar to some major exchanges featured on this list.

 Compared to other platforms, Coinmama even lacks enough security methods to protect users’ funds and accounts.
 For more info on the security of the platform, check out our article on Coinmama safety features.